MichaelStephan/breakingchanges/README.md

 In general serious measures need to be taken to hinder bugs from entering any production environment in the first place; still, it will happen and those bugs need to be fixed quickly.
 The authors recommend to fix bugs, although by introducing breaking changes, as fast as possible.
 Ideally a bug is identified in the early stage when only some customers are using a feature.
 This means that the customer base is still manageable and a team can get in direct contact to support the customer during the change process.

 ### Immature technical design
+The violation of follow principles will also lead to breaking changes:

 * Information hiding: what could be seen in YaaS so far is that the concept of information hiding was not always adhered to.
 Very often internal details of a service are leaking through its interface, making it espcially hard to change afterwards without negatively impacting the customer.
 Always ask youself if certain information needs to be available through your service's interface or not.

 * Schema strictness: don't design too strict schemas
   * keep as many fields as possible optional
-  * don't constrain fields to certain patterns if not really required
+  * don't constrain fields to certain patterns if not really required (within your service you may still do checks to be in compliance with certain security standards)

 ### Immature functional design
 Functional requirements will always chanage and so will functionality exposed through your service.
 Keep the functionality exposed to the other world to a minimum.
-Only provide what customers are really asking for.
-Make sure that the functionality offered by your service is implemented in a generic way so it can be extended if really required.
-Prior realeasing verify with various stakeholders that the functionality is inline with expectations.
+Only provide what customers really ask for.
+Make sure that the functionality offered by your service is implemented in a generic way so it can be extended if required.
+Prior realeasing verify with various stakeholders that the functionality is inline with their expectations to make adaptations prior functionality is published into production.

 ## Relieving the customer

-* Always check if there customers out there really using the functionality you are going to change.
+* Always check if customers are really using the functionality you are going to change.
 Always get in touch with them prior any changes (direct, mail, etc.)
 * If there is only a limited set of customers impacted it may help to support them during the migration process more actively
 * Extend the deprecation periods of your serivces and run multipe versions of your service in parallel.
 There are two ways how to do so:
   * Merge the new/ old functionality into one service and serve from a single runtime
   * Run one runtime per version
-* Provide your customers with detail guides on what changes and how to migrate from one version to another
+* Provide your customers with detail reports on what changes and offer guidlines on how to migrate from one version to another
 * Always make sure that data being available in one version is also available in the next version.
-This must not require the customer to take action
+This MUST NOT require the customer to take action

-## What a customer can do to relieve himself
+## What a customer can do to help himself
 Alhtough the introduction of a breaking changes requires a customer to migrate to the most recent version he could have taken precautions to keep the efforts to a minimum:

 * Be relaxed when doing schema checks, only check the fields you are really using